KevinSirius/gyang.me/about.md

 Hi!
 My name is Ge Yang and I am a programmer and will always stay student.

-I am AI Engineer at Future Secure AI.
+I am working as Senior AI Engineer at Future Secure AI.
 I build LLM-based platform for enterprises.
-Ex-Amazon.
+Ex-Amazonian.

 Talk to me.
 I like to write stuff.